duplocloud/docs/aws/quick-start/step-1-infrastructure.md

 4. Select either **Enable EKS** or **Enable ECS Cluster** options.
 You will follow different paths in the tutorial for creating Services with [EKS](quick-start-eks-services/), [ECS](quick-start-ecs-services/), or [DuploCloud Docker](quick-start-duplocloud-docker-services/).
 5. Click **Create** to create the Infrastructure.
 It may take up to half an hour to create the Infrastructure.
 While the Infrastructure is being created, a **Pending** status displays in the Infrastructure page **Status** column, often with additional information about what part of the Infrastructure DuploCloud is currently creating.
 When creation completes, a status of **Complete** displays.&#x20;

-DuploCloud begins creating and configuring your IInfrastructure and EKS/ECS clusters using Kubernetes.&#x20;
+DuploCloud begins creating and configuring your Infrastructure and EKS/ECS clusters using Kubernetes.&#x20;

 | Add Infrastructure page field | Value           |
 | ----------------------------- | --------------- |